yellowgomi/yellowgomi.github.io/_posts/2020-07-04-quiet-desperation.md

 ---

 As much as I'd like to think the past is past, it's never gone for long.
-They come back when they're least expected.
+These flashbacks, they come back when they're least expected.
 Like when I'm doing dishes.

 I watched the foam swirling and disappear in the sink when a small ripple of contentment crept over my heart, slow yet steady.
 I've always realized that I easily get enjoyment from simple, repetitive tasks--one notable symptom of the Asperger syndrome--but it recently occurred to me that it's also a signal of mediocrity.